The effect of sound on matter.

 Evidence of Vibrational Energy

-The question is, how do we know what the ancient practitioner and philosophers were saying about sound is true?
+How do we know what the ancient practitioner and philosophers were saying about sound is true?
 Is there any evidence today that sound and vibration can affect matter or interact with the molecular structure of our bodies to stimulate healing?
 And if there is, can we measure their effects?